Charles L. Peterson

 Charles L. Peterson (April 5, 1927 – June 2, 2022), also known as Chick Peterson, was an American artist known for watercolor paintings and for maritime artwork.
 He was also known for painting ghosts that are not in watercolor, but were placed within otherwise watercolor paintings.

+Early life

-Peterson graduated from Elgin High School in 1945 and attended the American Academy of Art College in Chicago and Marietta College in Ohio.
-After serving in the navy in the South Pacific, he was a professor at Concord University in West Virginia and also was a faculty member at Marietta College.
+Peterson graduated from Elgin High School in 1945 He then served in the U.S. Pacific Navy in the South Pacific, and then attended the American Academy of Art College in Chicago and Marietta College in Ohio.

+Career

+After serving in the navy, Peterson was a professor at Concord University in West Virginia and also was a faculty member at Marietta College.
 He worked in the limited edition print industry.

 After retiring from the limited edition print industry, Peterson continued to paint daily and designed work specifically for reproduction.
 He also worked on commission for private or corporate interests.
 Peterson died on June 2, 2022, at his home in Ephraim.